 Large Animal Technician

 I joined the Paragon team in 2014 in a Large Animal Technician role after many years experience working as a herdsman on mixed farms.
-My role includes care of the resident farm livestock at the Newbiggin centre and support for the cattle advanced breeding, sheep embryo transfer and sheep A.I. programmes.
-A native of Cumbria I am married with two grownup children.
+My role includes care of the resident farm livestock at the Newbiggin centre and IVF cowside technician.
+A native of Cumbria, I am married with two children and two grandchildren.
 My interests outside of work include music, travel, landscape photography, football and American Football.

 My name is Diane Armstrong and I am Centre Manager at Dalston I have been with Paragon since March 2002.
 My role is varied and involves reception duties, stock control, staff training, building maintenance and I am the XL Vets Co-Ordinator for Paragon.